survivejs/react-book/manuscript/08_building_kanban.md

 ...
 ```

-If you hit `npm run stats` now, you should find *stats.json* at your project root after it has finished processing.
+If you trigger `npm run stats` now, you should find *stats.json* at your project root after it has finished processing.
 We can take this file and pass it to [the online tool](http://webpack.github.io/analyse/).
 Note that the tool works only over HTTP!
 If your data is sensitive, consider using [the standalone version](https://github.com/webpack/analyse) instead.

 Besides helping you to understand your bundle composition, the tool can help you to optimize your output further.